 SAFEGUARDING CHILDREN AND ADULTS AT RISK

-Catholic Religious Australia (CRA) unreservedly expresses our sorrow for the pain, suffering, hurt and harm that people have suffered through abuse and failure to respond appropriately to abuse.
+Catholic Religious Australia (CRA) unreservedly expresses our sorrow for the immense pain that people have suffered through abuse and failure to respond appropriately to abuse.
 We acknowledge that abuse can irreparably damage the life of the abused, their family, carers and friends, and that the pain and suffering is on-going.

-The release of the final report of the Royal Commission into Institutional Responses to Child Sexual Abuse on 15 December 2017 was the culmination of almost five years of intense examination of the way in which many different institutions, including the Catholic Church, have historically failed children and vulnerable adults at risk.
-The Royal Commission has been an important validation of the courage of survivors of abuse in seeking truth and justice.
+The release of the final report of the Royal Commission into Institutional Responses to Child Sexual Abuse in 2017 was the culmination of almost five years of intense examination of the way in which many different institutions, and in a particular way, the Catholic Church, have historically failed and harmed children.
+The Royal Commission has also been an important validation of the courage of survivors of abuse in seeking truth and justice.

 The extent of the abuse has affected all in our country and we acknowledge that the highest number of private hearings in the Royal Commission related to the Catholic Church.
-We re-visit those figures with deep regret and shame.
-The Royal Commission has had a significant impact on the way the Catholic Church operates in Australia and although nothing will right the wrongs that have been done, CRA recognises that now is the time for action.
+We reflect on those figures with deep regret and shame.
+The Royal Commission has had a significant impact on the way the Catholic Church operates in Australia and although nothing will right the wrongs that have been committed, CRA recognises that now is the time for action.

-CRA, in its capacity as the peak body representing Leaders of Religious Institutes and Societies of Apostolic Life in the Australian Church, continues in its resolve to support changes in our Church.
-These include in its governance and practices to make our communities and the nation safe for all people, but especially for the young and the vulnerable.
-The manner in which the Church responds to situations of risk is a vital area of focus.
+CRA, in its capacity as the peak body representing Leaders of Religious Institutes and Societies of Apostolic Life in the Australian Church, continues in its resolve to support changes in our Church. , especially for the young and the vulnerable.
+The manner in which the Church responds to situations of risk is also a vital area of focus.

 CRA is committed to ongoing reviews of its policies and processes, in consultation with experts, to support best practice in the safeguarding of all.
 Additionally, CRA is working with religious institutes to understand, embed and live in ways that keep everyone safe, particularly children and adults at risk.
 CRA’s annual National Day of Sorrow and Promise emphasises the need to keep the abuse that occurred within and through our Church at the forefront so that such abuse never occurs again.